superx101/TypeLoom/README.md

 # TypeLoom

-TypeLoom is a typescript library, for simple transformation between type declaration files in multiple languages.
+TypeLoom is a typescript library for simple conversion between type declaration files in multiple languages and adding internationalization support.

 # Installing